 Some cats also become extra interested in toys that contain catnip.

 However, primarily play with your cat under supervision and don't forget to put away anything that could be dangerous when the game is over or the cat should continue playing on its own.
-Package strings and yarn that get stuck in the gastrointestinal tract are common reasons for veterinary visits!

-3. Make new creeps to explore
+3. Make new things to explore

 Have you bought anything new for the home?
 A large cardboard box can amuse a cat for a long time, and the same applies to a large cardboard box with cut-off handles.
-Or why not build a hut for the cat to explore by placing a blanket over a table or chair.
+Or why not build a den for the cat to explore by placing a blanket over a table or chair.
 New objects and new things to explore stimulate the cat's curiosity.

 4. Teach your cat fun tricks